apple/foundationdb/design/recovery-internals.md

 Not every FDB role participates in the recovery phases 1-3.
 This phase tells the other roles about the recovery information and triggers the recovery of those roles when necessary.

 Storage servers (SSes) are not involved in the recovery phase 1 - 3.
 To notify SSes about the recovery, the master commits a recovery transaction, the first transaction in the new generation, which contains the txnStateStore information.
-Once storage servers receive the recovery transaction, it will compare its latest data version and the recovery version, and roll-back its data whose version is newer than the recovery version.
-Note that storage servers may have newer data than the recovery version because they pre-fetch mutations from tLogs before the mutations are durable to reduce the read-your-write latency.
+Once storage servers receive the recovery transaction, it will compare its latest data version and the recovery version, and rollback to the recovery version if its data version is newer.
+Note that storage servers may have newer data than the recovery version because they pre-fetch mutations from tLogs before the mutations are durable to reduce the latency to read newly written data.

-Proxies haven’t recovered the transaction system states and cannot accept transactions yet.
+Proxies haven’t recovered the transaction system state and cannot accept transactions yet.
 The master recovers proxies’ states by sending the txnStateStore to proxies through proxies’ (`txnState `) interfaces in `sendIntialCommitToResolvers()` function.
 Once proxies have recovered their states, they can start processing transactions.
 The recovery transaction that was waiting on proxies will be processed.

 The resolvers haven’t known the recovery version either.
 The master needs to send the lastEpochEnd version (i.e., last commit of the previous generation) to resolvers via resolvers’ (resolve) interface.

-At the end of this phase, every role should be aware of the recovery and start recovering its states.
+At the end of this phase, every role should be aware of the recovery and start recovering their states.

 ## Phase 5: WRITING_CSTATE

-Coordinators stores the transaction systems’ information.
+Coordinators store the transaction systems’ information.
 The master needs to write the new tLogs into coordinators’ states to achieve consensus and fault tolerance.
-Only when the coordinators’ state is updated with the new transaction system’s configuration, will the cluster controller tell clients about the new transaction system (such as the new proxies).
+Only when the coordinators’ states are updated with the new transaction system’s configuration will the cluster controller tell clients about the new transaction system (such as the new proxies).

+The master only needs to write the new tLogs to a quorum of coordinators for a running cluster.
+The only time the master has to write all coordinators is when creating a brand new database.

-Once the cstate is written, the master sets the cstateUpdated promise and move to the ACCEPTING_COMMITS phase.
+Once the cstate is written, the master sets the cstateUpdated promise and moves to the ACCEPTING_COMMITS phase.

 The cstate update is done in `trackTlogRecovery()` actor.